Q&A with Carolina Spera: Bridging Cultures Through Tax, Leadership, and Global Insight

 Q: Looking back, is there any advice that stuck with you or something you’d tell your younger self?

-A: I would tell myself to embrace everything that comes my way and focus on building more confidence.
-I would encourage myself to be more attuned to my goals and desires without worrying about external expectations, societal rules, or traditions we are working to break.
+A: I would tell my younger self to embrace every opportunity that comes and cultivate your confidence like a precious bloom.
+I would encourage myself to stay deeply attuned to my goals and desires, unburdened by external expectations, societal rules, or traditions we are working to break.
+And I’d reassure myself to step toward my dreams with grace and quiet strength is the way to go.

 Q: Can you share the significance of your involvement with the National Organization of Italian American Women and similar groups and what you hope to contribute to others?